carlosfrias/apigee-opdk-setup-ansible-controller/README.md

 Apigee OPDK Setup Ansible Controller
 =========

-This role will setup an Ansible controller to common structure.
+This role will setup an Ansible controller with common structure.

 Requirements
 ------------